Do you think in the short or long term?

 CHRISTUS Health’s IT Finance team could more effectively align budgets with project and operational demands by streamlining the planning process and gaining better visibility into IT spending.

-Doing so allowed them to allocate resources more efficiently, prioritize strategic initiatives, and reduce the risk of SaaS-related shadow IT.
+This allowed them to allocate resources more efficiently, prioritize strategic initiatives, and reduce the risk of SaaS-related shadow IT.

-Overall, the implementation by their CHRISTUS Health’s IT Finance team resulted in improved budgeting processes, enhanced engagement from business units, and a better understanding of IT spending as they adopted the IT planning platform as part of their cost reduction strategy.
+Overall, the implementation by CHRISTUS Health’s IT Finance team resulted in improved budgeting processes, enhanced engagement from business units, and a better understanding of IT spending as they adopted the IT planning platform as part of their cost reduction strategy.

 This new business and resource planning approach leads to more informed decision-making, resource optimization, and higher IT cost savings.